Take a deep breath in and release it, Global Citizens — we’ve got some bad news about your yoga pants.

 But the nets that have been used to collect water for analysis in the past allowed the thin threads of microfibers to pass right through, which means that researchers have historically missed them.
 Until now.

-The Florida study found an astounding amount of microfiber in the water: 83% of all plastics found in the water in Florida these microscopic plastic threads cast off by synthetic clothing.
+The Florida study found an astounding amount of microfiber in the water: 83% of all plastics found in the water in Florida are these microscopic plastic threads cast off by synthetic clothing.

 There’s hope for your workout, though.